chasingbob/keras-visuals/README.md

 <img src="/img/_c2.png" width="400"/>

-It is clear from the confusion matrix that your model is confusing iris-versicolor for iris-virginica.
+It is clear from the confusion matrix that your model is confusing *iris-versicolor* for *iris-virginica*.
 Directed insight like this is a valuable tool for finding problem areas and improving your model.

 ####The code